-The Emergency Nurses Association today announced recipients of its 2017 Achievement Awards.
-The awards recognize emergency nurses and exemplary supporters of the profession who demonstrate exceptional professional practice, innovation, leadership, advocacy.
+The Emergency Nurses Association today announced recipients of its annual Achievement Awards.
+The awards recognize emergency nurses who exemplify exceptional performance in professional practice, innovation, leadership, advocacy.
 The recipients embody emergency nursing at its finest.